chetnashah/webconcepts/go-work-main/Struct.md

 **Go does not have classes.
-However, you can define methods on types.**
+However, you can define methods on types like structs.**

 ## Struct are primary way to define types in Go